Smirnov's fermionic observable away from criticality: Proof of Theorem Proof of Theorem 2

-where the last inequality is due to the fact that we release the condition on avoiding $L^+(w)$.
+where the last inequality is due to the fact that we release the condition on avoiding $L^+(w)$.\vadjust{\goodbreak}

-Finally, it only remains to bound the right hand side.
-From (\ref{second_inequality}), we deduce
+Finally, it only remains to bound the right-hand side.
+From (\ref{secondinequality}), we deduce

-where the existence of $C_5$ is due to the exponential decay of $G_{\cos 2\alpha}(\cdot,\cdot)$ and the fact that $G_{\cos 2\alpha}(0,x)\leq G_{\cos 2\alpha}(0,w)$ whenever $w\prec x$.
-We deduce from (\ref{first_inequality}), \eqref{y} and (\ref{third_equation}) that
+where the existence of $C_5$ is due to the exponential decay of $G_{\cos2\alpha}(\cdot,\cdot)$ and the fact that $G_{\cos 2\alpha}(0,x)\leq G_{\cos2\alpha}(0,w)$ whenever $w\prec x$.
+We deduce from~(\ref{firstinequality}), (\ref{y}) and (\ref{thirdequation}) that

-Taking the logarithm, we obtain the claim for all $p<p_{sd}$ not in the discrete set $\mathcal P$.
-The result follows for every $p$ using the fact that the correlation length is increasing in $p$. \end{proof}
+Taking the logarithm, we obtain the claim for all $p<p_{\mathrm{sd}}$ not in the discrete set $\mathcal P$.
+The result follows for every $p$ using the fact that the correlation length is increasing in $p$. \end{pf*}

-\paragraph{Acknowledgments.}
+\section{Acknowledgments}

 This work has been accomplished during the stay of the first author in Geneva.
-The authors were supported by the ANR grant BLAN06-3-134462, the EU Marie-Curie RTN CODY, the ERC AG CONFRA, as well as by the Swiss {FNS}.
 The authors would like to thank the anonymous referee for useful comments on a previous version of this paper.
-The second author expresses his gratitude to S. Smirnov for his constant support during his PhD.
+The second author expresses his gratitude to S. Smirnov for his constant support during his Ph.D.